 In the media

 My research interests currently centre on molecular modelling and developing supercapacitors.
-Molecular modelling covers molecular mechanics, molecular dynamics, QSPR and molecular orbital calculations on synthetic polymers, proteins and drug design.
+Molecular modelling covers machine learning, molecular mechanics, molecular dynamics, QSPR and molecular orbital calculations on synthetic polymers, proteins and drug design.
 The supercapacitor research involves developing the next generation of high energy density supercapacitor materials

 - Major scientific breakthrough research has discovered new materials offering an alternative to battery power proven to be between 1,000-10,000 times more powerful than the existing battery alternative - a supercapacitor.